Please be ready with the following information:

 Veterinary Intensive Care

 Our intensive care unit is staffed 24 hours per day and 7 days a week.
 We are able to monitor and treat critical and post-operative patients.
-Our advanced intensive care unit is designed to provide advanced medical support, including transfusions, oxygen, intravenous fluids, pain management, and nutrition.
+Our advanced intensive care unit in Round Rock is designed to provide advanced medical support, including transfusions, oxygen, intravenous fluids, pain management, and nutrition.

 Taking Care of Emergencies Before They Happen

-Remember, emergencies can be stressful situations.
-Not just for your pet, but for you, too.
+Remember, pet emergencies can be stressful situations.
+Not just for your dog or cat, but for you, too.
 You can’t be prepared for the unexpected, but you can plan out strategies for dealing with potential issues.

 Ask yourself the following questions and create a to-do list if necessary: